5 Binance Canada alternatives

 Why we like it

 Coinbase is one of the largest crypto exchanges in the world by trading volume.
 You can deposit funds for free via Interac e-Transfer, and instantly purchase crypto via debit.
-It offers a user-friendly platform and highly-rated mobile app.
-Coinbase also offers the option to earn crypto rewards by watching learning videos and completing quizzes.
+Coinbase offers a user-friendly platform and a highly rated mobile app.
+Like Binance, Coinbase offers the option to earn crypto rewards by watching learning videos and completing quizzes.

 Pros